huertanix/plexius/README.md

     ping www.flyingsexsnak.es

 Once wifi is working, you'll want to git clone this repository.
-To keep this simple we'll do this from the root directory:
+To keep this simple we'll do this from /home/pi :

     git clone https://github.com/huertanix/plexius.git